AmrSaber/KV/README.md

 **Safety features:**
 - Import automatically creates a backup at `<db-path>.backup` before replacing
+- You can restore from this backup anytime using `kv db restore`
 - Import validates the file is a valid database before proceeding
 - Export fails if file exists (use `--force` to override)
 - Export validates destination directory exists
+- Restore validates the backup is a valid database before restoring
+- Restore preserves the backup file after restoration

 ### Utility Commands